Monday, September 27, 2021

 Epilogue: Diotima's Ladder

 In the Symposium, Socrates tells about a philosopher he met named Diotima.
-She was very wise, he said, and she described the quest of beautiful as rungs of a ladder.
+She was very wise, he said, and she described the human quest for beauty as ascending rungs of a ladder (Gen. 28.10ff).
 At the bottom are beautiful people and things all around us.
 But what calls us through bodies, things, and ideas, she said, is beauty itself.
 The philosopher must ascend in contemplation upward, rung by rung, to reach the real end of their desire for beauty, which is the form of beauty itself.
 Diotma's metaphor, though pagan, well describes God's summon to us as we age through friendship and courtship into marriage and parental maturity.
 Even as these things shape the steps of our outer lives, our inner life progresses through them inward toward the very origin of the beautiful, the true, and the good, which is the Triune God.
 Life will make saints of us if we choose.
 Love will lead us up the ladder by the ancient way of purgation, darkness, illumination, and union.
 Love will lead us through the veil of things into the joy of the living and ever-flowing love of the Triune persons.
 There is no gnosticism here, there are no secrets.
 But, like a secret garden, few care to see the door in the center of their daily living and go in even though every relationship they have points the way, though anyone may put their hand to the gate, though a welcome is posted right above for all to read,

 The Spirit and the bride say, “Come.”